node-3d/webgl-raub/README.md

 If delay is specified, it is the requested delay in milliseconds between animation frames e.g. 16 will provide 1000 / 16 = 62 fps at best, which is the default value if delay is undefined.
 If delay = 0, then the fastest possible framerate on your machine is used.

+The timestamp now uses the high-resolution timer in your machine (not new Date()).
+This provides a much more precise framerate as well as much better timing for animations.